ukhsa-collaboration/standards-api/CONTRIBUTING.md

 ### Spectral Rules Development

+Vacuum is now the recommended CLI for running the Spectral-compatible ruleset; keep using the Spectral rule format when authoring new checks so both tools remain supported.

 - For documentation on how to create custom spectral rules, see [Write Your First Rule][54] spectral documentation.

 - UKHSA specific spectral rules are defined in the `ukhsa.oas.rules.yml` file.